onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-The definition utilizes TypeScript's [Interface](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#interfaces) keyword,
+The definition utilizes TypeScript's [**Interface**](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#interfaces) keyword,
-which is one way to define the "shape" an object should have.
+which is one way to define the *shape* an object should have.
-In our case, it is quite obvious that the return value should be an object with the two properties `value1` and `value2`, which should both be of type number.
+In our case, it is quite obvious that the return value should be an object with the two properties `value1` and `value2`, both being of type `number`.

 ### The alternative array syntax